 When the office first opened in 2010, we focused on player support and localisation.
 Since then we’ve cultivated a host of new disciplines - Community, Biz Dev, Network Ops, Data Analytics, Player Insights, PR, Marketing, Talent, Finance and Information Security to name a few - to support the growing League of Legends community.

 Walk through our open-plan office and you’ll hear more than a dozen languages.
 Ever wonder what it sounds like when a French Rioter’s champion gets ganked because his mid-laner forgot to ping “ss”?
-Let’s just say it brings new meaning to the phrase “pardon my French.”
+Let’s just say it brings new meaning to “pardon my French.”
 Our backgrounds and nationalities may differ, but our passion for games - League of Legends in particular - remains a unifying constant.